Dropshipping vs Affiliate Marketing: Which to Choose?

 Affiliates still need to find the right products and effectively market them to their audience, but they don’t have to worry about product price and earning customer orders.

-Let’s go back to our wine rack example because now it’s going to look a little different.
+Let’s go back to our wine rack example because now it will look a little different.

 Rather than focusing on selling your wine racks, my job as an affiliate is to use my marketing skills to drive engaged traffic to your website so you can sell the wineracks yourself.
-This time, you’re going to sell your wineracks directly to the customer for $200, and as a reward for helping you, I’m going to receive a 20% commission of $40.
+This time, you will sell your wineracks directly to the customer for $200, and as a reward for helping you, I will receive a 20% commission of $40.

 As you can see, there’s a big difference in the numbers, and the reason for this is that making sales is difficult – it’s like the magic source in many ways.